paulrobertlloyd/paulrobertlloyd-v3/src/_content/styleguide/scopes.markdown

 All mimsy were the borogoves,
 And the mome raths outgrabe.
 </pre>
 {% endfigure %}

-{% figure caption:"Winston Churchill, in <cite>[a speech to the House of Commons](http://hansard.millbanksystems.com/commons/1947/nov/11/parliament-bill#column_206)</cite>.
-11th November 1947" %}
-> Many forms of Government have been tried, and will be tried in this world of sin and woe.
-No one pretends that democracy is perfect or all-wise.
-Indeed, it has been said that democracy is the worst form of government except all those other forms that have been tried from time to time.
-{% endfigure %}

 {% figure caption:"Single image, with supporting caption" %}